Alice challenges Bob to a puzzle! Alice is situated on an undirected graph consisting of

 For each test file:

-If you do not correctly determine if an assignment of edge weights exists, you will receive a score of for that file and a Wrong Answer
+If you do not correctly determine if an assignment of edge weights exists, you will receive a score of Wrong Answer

 verdict.